 Njord had Freya and Freya with his sister Nerthus.
 But the Aesir would not tolerate a marriage between Njord and his sister.
 So Njord got married to Skadi, a giantess.
 As the story goes Skadi picked Njord as her husband because of his beautiful feet, but they could not agree on where to live.
 Njord thought that the home of Skadi in the land of the giants was too cold and abandoned.
 While Skadi didn’t like the noise and the hustle of shipbuilding around Njords home, Noatun in Asgard.
 After nine nights at each place, they decided to live by them self.

 Skadi went back to her favorite interest to hunt on skis, and Njord returned back to his house Noatun in Asgard.
-The seemingly unbridgeable gap between them, in all likelihood reflects more their personal tastes.
+The seemingly unbridgeable gap between them, in all likelihood, reflects more their personal tastes.
 Njord was certainly seen as a fertility God, assuring safe travel by sea, for those who worship him.
 But also for riches and good luck, in the form of land and sons.
 Skadi’s circumstance was quite another, she came from the mountains and snowy areas.
-Where heavy clouds hid the sun and the hard rock made the ground feel dead and cold.
+Where heavy clouds hide the sun and the hard rock makes the ground feel dead and cold.